chunweiliu/leetcode-book/README.md

 # Introduction
-#### A GitBook for preparing programming interviews
+### A GitBook for preparing programming interviews

-In programming interviews, a promising software engineer candidate is expected to
+Hint for a promising software engineer candidate:

-* ask questions,
+[Do]
+* Clearify the problem
-* write clean code which
+* Write clean code
-	* is easy to read,
-	* is easy for extension,
-* write bugs free code.
+* Write test cases
+* Debug with strategy

+[Do not]
+* Ask question later
+* Write messy code
+* Trap by edge cases
+* Debug with guess

 This needs practice.